exonum/exonum-doc/src/get-started/test-service.md

 ## Preparing for Integration Testing

 Recall that an Exonum service is typically packaged as a Rust crate.
-Correspondingly, service testing could naturally be performed with the help of [integration tests][integration-testing], in which the service is treated like a black or gray box.
+Correspondingly, service testing could be performed with the help of [integration tests][integration-testing], in which the service is treated like a black or gray box.
 In the case of the cryptocurrency service, which we created in the previous tutorial, it would be natural to test how the service reacts to overcharges, transfers from or to the unknown wallet,